network-observability/network-observability-lab/README.md

 - `netobs` for managing the network lab and observability stack (installed with this repository, more details later)
 - Arista `cEOS` images for the `containerlab` environment.
 You can open an account and download them at [arista.com](https://www.arista.com)

+For detailed setup instructions, please refer to the [setup README](./setup/README.md).
+It provides a comprehensive guide on installing the lab environment on a DigitalOcean Droplet.

 ### Prepare cEOS image

 After downloading the image, use the following command to import them as Docker images: